4 Exploratory Data Analysis

 • How can these insights inform strategies designed to improve customer retention?

 In Chapter 7, a k-nearest neighbours (kNN) model will be developed to predict customer churn.
-Before building that model, it is necessary to understand the structure of the churnCredit dataset, the nature of its features, and the relationships they reveal.
-The next step therefore examines the dataset in detail to build this foundational understanding.
+Before such a model can be constructed, it is essential to understand the structure of the churn dataset, the types of features it contains, and the patterns they exhibit.
+The next subsection therefore examines the dataset in detail to establish this foundational understanding.

-Overview of the churnCredit Dataset
+4.3.2 Overview of the churn Dataset

+Before conducting visual or statistical exploration, it is important to understand the dataset used throughout this chapter.
+The churn dataset, available in the liver package, serves as a realistic case study for applying exploratory data analysis.
+It contains combined demographic information, account characteristics, credit usage, and customer interaction metrics.
 The key feature of interest is churn, which indicates whether a customer has closed a credit card account (“yes”) or remained active (“no”).
 This binary outcome will later serve as the target feature for the classification model in Chapter 7.
 At this stage, the goal is to understand the structure, content, and quality of the data surrounding this outcome.
 To load and inspect the dataset, run:

 library(liver)